 I started today by encountering these two contrasting quotes from probably the best business minds of this century.
 Both these icons built legendary companies that will be part of every B-School classroom discussions for decades to come.
 However, if you take a close look at those statements you realise that both these leaders have adopted alternate paths to success, while one believed in developing the best machines the other believed in satisfying the customers’ needs to the best of his abilities.
 This takes me back in time when I was contemplating the kind of company I would like to be a part of.
-There were long discussions whether to be a customer centric startup or product centric startup, the merits and demerits of each one, how would this decision impact change the way the DNA of the organisation is fabricated.
+There were long discussions whether to be a customer-centric startup or product-centric startup, the merits and demerits of each one, how would this decision impact change the way the DNA of the organisation is fabricated.
 In fact, I even thought: can a company be both product and customer centric at the same time, or is it one way or the other only?
 Here are my thoughts:

-A product centric company focuses on developing newer and more advanced products irrespective of the demand that is existent in the market.
+A product-centric company focuses on developing newer and more advanced products irrespective of the demand that is existent in the market.
 The demand is non-existent, the utility and the quality of the introduced product creates a new customer segment for the product.
-The best example of such a product is perhaps iPad, and in my regard Apple, Google, and Tesla are great product centric companies.
+The best example of such a product is perhaps iPad, and in my regard Apple, Google, and Tesla are great product-centric companies.

 On the other hand, here’s the structure of Southwest Airlines.
 You would observe they created special focus on customer care by allocating a separate branch for it in the form of People & Admin.
 The employees in this structure are given freedom and are expected to be more autonomous and responsible.
-The rewards cycle in customer centric companies should be very small and people are generally rewarded for their customer service, for example: Gary Kelly, gives a shout-out on their radios for the employees who have done great work during the week.
+The rewards cycle in customer-centric companies should be very small and people are generally rewarded for their customer service, for example: Gary Kelly, gives a shout-out on their radios for the employees who have done great work during the week.

 While each of the focus has its merits, it also has its demerits too.
 One of the major criticisms of a product focussed approach is that it blinds the company to what are the new developments, opportunities & requirements from the customers’ perspective.
 As a result, the company might lose relevance with its customers, which in turn might lead to loss of market share and sometimes even extinction of the company.
 The examples are aplenty.
 One of the famous ones is Xerox Corporation.
 Xerox pioneered the dry printing and copying technology, especially in the offices market.
-However it turned a blind eye towards the growing need of printers in the home market.
-Canon took away that entire pie that could have easily been Xerox’s if it wouldn’t have been so product focussed that it lost sight of it’s customers needs.
+However, it turned a blind eye towards the growing need for printers in the home market.
+Canon took away that entire pie that could have easily been Xerox’s if it wouldn’t have been so product focussed that it lost sight of its customers’ needs.
 The cases of Nokia & Kodak are other such examples.

-The customer centric approach has its share of disadvantages too.
+The customer-centric approach has its share of disadvantages too.
 One of the major ones’ is that the customer is only going to stay with you as long as you keep your commitments to your customers, and do it better than your competitors.
 I believe that customer centricity should be in the DNA of the organisation and should be spearheaded by the CEO to be sustainable.
 If the company has to continue to provide such a service then the costs increase exponentially but by doing it right and making it the company culture, the customer loyalty will always make it worth every penny!

-Now that we know that both product centricity and customer centricity have their own pros and cons, the question is whether a company should either be just product centric or just customer centric?
+Now that we know that both product centricity and customer centricity have their own pros and cons, the question is whether a company should either be just product centric or just customer-centric?
 I don’t believe so!
 Businesses have to strike a balance between both the approaches.
 Take Apple for instance.
 Along with building great products that deliver unparalleled customer experience, Apple also trains its employees with the ethos – “Your job is to understand all of your customers’ needs — some of which they may not even realise they have.”